misterdev/baselines/torch_training/Getting_Started_Training.md

 - 3: if another agent is detected the distance in number of cells from current agent position is stored.

-- 4: possible conflict detected
+- 4: possible conflict detected (This only works when we use a predictor and will not be important in this tutorial)

-    tot_dist = Other agent predicts to pass along this cell at the same time as the agent, we store the distance in number of cells from current agent position 0 = No other agent reserve the same cell at similar time.
-    [**Adrian**: Please describe more in detail.
-I don't understand what the other agent does, how dows it predict, if i don't have any background this is very hard to understand]

 - 5: if an not usable switch (for agent) is detected we store the distance.
-    [**Adrian**  what is an not usable switch? where two tracks gets joint to getter?]
+An unusable switch is a switch where the agent does not have any choice of path, but other agents coming from different directions might.

-- 6: This feature stores the distance in number of cells to the next branching  (current node) [**Adrian**: to next switch?, local distance starting at node ... to next switch / node in cell : Might better the branch length in number of cells]
+- 6: This feature stores the distance (in number of cells) to the next node (e.g. switch or target or dead-end)

-- 7: minimum distance from node to the agent's target given the direction of the agent if this path is chosen [**Adrian**: Where is the distance from, we might have to write something about the distance map used]
+- 7: minimum remaining travel distance from node to the agent's target given the direction of the agent if this path is chosen

-- 8: agent in the same direction
+- 8: agent in the same direction found on path to node
     - n = number of agents present same direction (possible future use: number of other agents in the same direction in this branch)
     - 0 = no agent present same direction
-    [**Adrian**: The number of agents on the branch traveling in the same direction?]

-- 9: agent in the opposite direction
+- 9: agent in the opposite direction on path to node
     - n = number of agents present other direction than myself
-    - 0 = no agent present other direction than myself [**Adrian**: other -> opposite?]
+    - 0 = no agent present other direction than myself

 For training purposes the tree is flattend into a single array.
-[**Adrian**: maybe some words or a small graphic what that mean - optional]

 ## Training
 ### Setting up the environment